tnakatani/cs6601_assignment_2/README.md

 While you'll only have to edit and submit `player_submission.py`, there are a number of notable files:

 1. `isolation.py`: Includes the `Board` class and a function for printing out a game as text.
-Avoid changing contents of this file.
-We have same file on the server's side.
+Do NOT change contents of this file.
+We have the same file on the server's side, so any changes will not be accounted for.
 2. `player_submission.py`: Where you'll implement the required methods for your agents.
 3. `player_submission_tests.py`: Sample tests to validate your agents locally.
 3. `test_players.py`: Example agents used to play isolation locally.